-Tighten the bolts to fix the coupling disc to the

-- 11. Check the torque of each bolt in a clockwise direction around the bolt circle to ensure all the bolts are tight. - 12.
+- 9. Tighten the bolts to fix the coupling disc to the flywheel, in the sequence shown above. - 10.
+Check the torque of each bolt in a clockwise direction around the bolt circle to ensure all the bolts are tight.
+Refer to the engine manufacturer's manual for correct tightening torque. - 11.
 Replace all covers.